1894 180 hard maple trees are set out in rows.

 the associated dampness.
 Eventually however, animals were kept in Hyde Park, but were

-removed after a tragic incident in 1936 when the caretaker, John C. Hane, was killed by a camel
+removed after a tragic incident in 1936 when the caretaker, John C. Hane, was injured by a camel

 Burnap's revised park system plans of 1924 designated the location for a municipal swimming